 In a 2012 study published in the Journal of the Kentucky Academy of Science, researchers found that planting dwarf sunflowers near sweet corn attracted a plethora of beneficial, pest-killing ladybugs.

-Other types of sunflowers – most of which are suited to growing in Zones 2-11 – will also attract these lovely beetles.
+Other types of sunflowers – most of which are suited to growing in Zones 2 to 11 – will also attract these lovely beetles.

 So plant sunflowers near your corn and enjoy the presence of beneficial predators, the beauty of the big happy blooms, and the tasty seeds you’ll get at harvest time.